Mansha-Khod/InsightDock/README.md

 # Intelligent Document Assistant

-An end-to-end Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents, build semantic vector indexes, and interact with them using natural language.
+An end-to-end Retrieval-Augmented Generation (RAG) application that allows usersto upload PDF documents, build semantic vector indexes, and interact with them using natural language.

 The application extracts document text, generates embeddings, builds a FAISS vector database, and uses Google's Gemini model to provide grounded answers with source attribution.
 It also generates executive summaries and key insights for the entire document.